AI Data Sources Component

 ⚠️ Important Limitations:

-• No Real-Time Updates: Can't access the very latest research published after training cutoff
+• No Real-Time Updates: Can't access the very latest research published after training cutoff unless prompted to search

 • No Institution-Specific Data: Doesn't know your organization's specific protocols or guidelines